John McHardy Sinclair

+Some Collins COBUILD dictionaries published between 1987 and 2023.

 Biography

-Moving from Scotland to Birmingham in 1965 with his wife Myfanwy Sinclair and their three children, Sinclair began work at the University of Birmingham as the foundation chair of Modern English Language.
+Sinclair was born in Bo'ness on 14 June 1933.
+He was educated at George Heriot's School before going on to the University of Edinburgh, where he was later a lecturer.
+In 1956, he married Margaret Myfanwy Lloyd.
+Moving from Scotland to Birmingham in 1965 with his wife and their three children, Sinclair began work at the University of Birmingham as the foundation chair of Modern English Language.